Levartar/Blender-scripting-documentation/docs/Blender Scripting/Scripting/Getting started.md

                 └── shared_helpers.py/
 ```

-### blender_scripting/
+### blender_files/
-blender files are copied here when the script runs on the build server
+The Blender files are not uploaded to the repo and are saved on a [sharepoint](https://weiseundstark.sharepoint.com/sites/elferplatz/Freigegebene%20Dokumente/Forms/AllItems.aspx?id=%2Fsites%2Felferplatz%2FFreigegebene%20Dokumente%2FGeneral%2F3D%20Share%2FBlender%2DFiles&viewid=77e29346%2D5cca%2D440b%2D86ad%2Dd4308210cb0f&ct=1744795891166&or=Teams%2DHL&ga=1&noAuthRedirect=1).
+Download the Blender files and copy them into your blender_files directory.

 ### [files/](Files.md)
 main folder where scripts are stored